 Isn’t the wiring at a house supposed to stop any possible overvoltage?

-There’s a norm for overvoltage protection (EN 61643-11:2012).
+Lightning strike accounts for most of damage and destruction of electronic devices.
+The transients in question are too fast for a breaker or a tube fuse to take action.
+A burning thread in the tube fuse forms plasma which is conductive, and the pulse current in the order of thousands of amperes gets to the device.
+A standard defines overvoltage protection (EN 61643-11:2012).
 If the wiring at a house is done in accordance with it, you should be protected against most types of overvoltage.
 The norm says that there have to be three stages of overvoltage protection.
-There should be at least at least 10 m of cable between each of them.
-That’s because with the jump in current (the upsurge in voltage is up to 1000 V/μs.), you need serial resistance and induction, so that the energy of the strike is distributed in such a way that each step of the protection functions with the kind of discharge it is constructed for.
+There should be at least 10 m of cable between each of them.
+That is because with the jump in current (the upsurge in voltage is up to 1000 V/μs), serial resistance and induction is needed so that the energy of the strike is distributed in such a way that each step of the protection functions with the kind of discharge it is constructed for.
 Were all the three stages put into one distribution board, for example, they wouldn’t work.
 Our filter has all the three stages separated by inductors, so they function in one component.